schar724/DownRoll/README.md

-# DownRoll
+# DownRoll (Work in Progress)
-My current work in progress is a simple game coded in C and 68k Assembly language for an Atari ST. It will be completed by April 8th, 2022.
+A simple game coded in C and 68k Assembly language for an Atari ST. It will be completed by April 8th, 2022.

 # Game Description: